Make Your Life Extraordinary

 The minimum age requirement for the Student Pilot Permit is 14-years of age, while the minimum age for the Private Pilot Licence is 17-years of age.
 Incidentally, the minimum age requirement to qualify for a Commercial Pilot Licence is 18-years of age.

-In accordance with the International Civil Aviation Organization (ICAO), all international student must demonstrate the ALPT (English Language proficiency).
+In accordance with the International Civil Aviation Organization (ICAO), all international students must demonstrate the ALPT (English Language proficiency).

 Transport Canada's Minimum Requirements for Completion